 We might want to prevent any import of power during high-cost/high-intensity times (eg winter evenings in the UK) unless the batteries are especially low.
 This could be driven by a simple timer/calendar.
 If billing is time-of-day related then blocking imports could be driven by high prices instead (eg higher than average for the last day or week).

 This load-shifting is potentially worthwhile for the householder when the price or CO2-intensity difference of imported units is bigger than the storage losses, and if imported power has a lower price per unit than exported power.
 If a feed-in tariff pays only for exported power, and at a much higher price per unit than imported power, then there are perverse incentives to avoid otherwise beneficial load-shifting.
-(Note that UK as of 2008 ROCs can be paid regardless of how the energy is used, ie whether consumed on-site or exported, and so doesn't provide perverse incentives in this case.)
+(Note that UK as of 2008 ROCs can be paid regardless of how the energy is used, ie whether consumed on-site or exported, and so does not provide perverse incentives in this case.)

 The system's high capital cost is likely to prevent such a system being financially worthwhile for a householder unless, for example, there are frequent disruptive power cuts that make the UPS aspect enough.

-If exported power to the grid is paid for on a time-of-day basis, then at times of expecially high prices a householder may earn some useful cash by exporting from their battery store to the grid whether their microgeneration is producing or not.
+If exported power to the grid is paid for on a time-of-day (time-of-use) basis, then at times of especially high prices a householder may earn some useful cash by exporting from their battery store to the grid whether their microgeneration is producing or not.
 This would help stabilise the grid too, and is similar to the various V2G (Vehicle-to-Grid) schemes proposed.

 Case Study: Our Home